 Also included in due from other governments is the PTIS (Public Transportation Infrastructure Study) loan principal and interest receivable as of the end of the fiscal year, which is due from the Special Purpose Trust Fund.
 On October 15, 2008, an agreement was entered into between the Authority and the Fresno COG.
 The terms of the agreement directed the Authority to issue a loan from the Rail Consolidation Program (Measure C Special Revenue Fund) in the amount of \$2,554,401 to the PTIS/Transit Consolidation Program (Special Purpose Trust Fund) which is administered by Fresno COG.
 The loan was made on November 19, 2009, and since then, quarterly repayments of the loan principal and interest are made by the Special Purpose Trust Fund to the Measure C Special Revenue Fund according to the amortization schedule.
 Another component of due from other governments is due from Fresno COG for the Regional Transportation Mitigation Fee (RTMF).
-In 2010, a Cooperative Agreement was entered between the Authority and the Fresno County Regional transportation Mitigation Fee Agency addressing the respective roles and responsibilities of both parties with respect to implementation and administration of the RTMF Program as part of the Measure C Extension component of the Regional Transportation Program.
+In 2010, a Cooperative Agreement was entered between the Authority and the Fresno County Regional Transportation Mitigation Fee Agency addressing the respective roles and responsibilities of both parties with respect to implementation and administration of the RTMF Program as part of the Measure C Extension component of the Regional Transportation Program.
 Based on the provisions of the agreement, Fresno COG has been administering the collection and deposit of all fees imposed under the RTMF Program.
-The collected fees are transferred to the Authority on a quarterly basis.
-As of June 30, 2014, due from Fresno COG for RTMF was \$984,198.
-A summary of due from other governments is as follows:
+The collected fees are transferred to the Authority on a guarterly basis.
+As of June 30, 2015, due from Fresno COG for RTMF was \$365,533.